kuviman/blog/_posts/2018-07-20-glitchcat.md

 *Actually, I lied, I dont use `fortune`.
 You know, you don't need fortune when you use Rust, right? ;)*

+## Why Rust?

+Simply because I love the language.
+And I actually feel like I'm more productive in it than in other languages.
+Although, I feel like starting using it was a little harder than others, so one thing I would recommend to begginners is to read through the Book first, before writing any code, and then do it again.

 ## Useful crates

 Creating this program was actually pretty easy, with the help of the following crates: